HerrSchtevie/themoddingbordello/content/changelogs/JOJ_changelog.md

   Examples: `4.2.0 → 4.2.1`, `5.1.0 → 5.1.1`
   Bug fixes, tuning, or minor adjustments. **Safe to update mid-save.**

+# JOJ 6.6.0 (WORK IN PROGRESS)

+This is not a comprehensive list of all changes, but an overview of the more notable or interesting updates.
+The actual MO2 modlist is always the authoritative reference for modlist content.

+---

+## Additions

+---

+## Updates

+---

+## Removals

+---

+## Tweaks

+- Added/edited the following custom patches:
+   - `SOS - .esp`
+- Regenerated the following outputs:
+   - NONE

+---

 # JOJ 6.5.0 (Updated - 05.19.2026)

 This is not a comprehensive list of all changes, but an overview of the more notable or interesting updates.